+Do you know the health benefits of Vitamin D and how to ensure you’re getting all of them?
 Vitamin D is composed of fat- soluble secosteroids that are required by the body for aiding in the regulation and absorption of both calcium and phosphorus.
 It is different from other vitamins in that it can be ingested (D2 and D3), and because it can be taken in through your skin through increased exposure to sunlight.

 Vitamin D can be found in small amounts in a number of foods including different types of fatty fish like herring, mackerel, sardines and tuna.
 Fortified Vitamin D is also found in cereals, juices, and various dairy products like milk and yogurt.
 Many non-dairy foods, like soy milk and almond milk, also contain Vitamin D, but it is in the form of D2 (Drisdol), which is a synthetic form of this vitamin.

 It was also discovered that for times when it isn’t possible to acquire adequate amounts of sunlight, it only takes 3 days of casual sunlight exposure to make up for 25 days without being in the sun.
 After being in the sunlight for a period of time, and Vitamin D is restored, the body continues to store Vitamin D in fat cells for later use.

+The health benefits of Vitamin D are extensive and varied.
 Vitamin D has also been credited for prevention and treatment of a rare bone deficiency disease known as rickets.
 Vitamin D aids in absorption of calcium which helps bones become denser, reducing risks of fractures and breaks.
 Another bone disease that is mostly present amongst the elderly is osteoporosis.
 Increasing their intake of Vitamin D can help elderly individuals reduce bone loss, prevent falls resulting in fewer bone fractures and breaks.
 Vitamin D also works in the same way to treat people with hyperparathyroidism where bones are also very brittle and easily broken.

 Further health benefits of Vitamin D that aren’t particularly bone related include improving heart health by treating high blood pressure and high cholesterol.
 Vitamin D also aids in improving diabetic health, obesity, muscular deficiencies, multiple sclerosis, rheumatoid arthritis, chronic obstructive pulmonary disease, asthma, bronchitis, premenstrual syndrome as well as tooth and gum disease.

 - People between the ages of 1 and 70- 600 IU/Day